grassehh/pso-matchmaker/README.md

 ## Ranked mode
 **pso-matchmaker** implements an **Elo ranking system** that rates both teams and players depending on their match results.<br>
-The ratings are region-specific (4 regions exist so far: Europe, North America, South America and East Asia).<br>
+The ratings are region-specific (5 regions exist so far: Europe, North America, South America, East Asia and Oceania).<br>
 You can display the teams and players leaderboard by using the **/leaderboard** command.<br>
 To see your own stats, use the **/player_stats** command.<br>
 Every game mode supports ranked mode *(read [Game modes section](#game-modes) for more information)*.
 However, only the **official community discords** are allowed to create a ranked line-up.